Subderivative: The subgradient

 The set of all subgradients at $x_0$ is called the subdifferential at $x_0$ and is again denoted $\partial f(x_0)$.
 The subdifferential is always a convex closed set.
 It can be an empty set; consider for example an unbounded operator, which is convex, but has no subgradient.
 If $f$ is continuous, the subdifferential is nonempty.

 History

 The subdifferential on convex functions was introduced by Jean Jacques Moreau and R. Tyrrell Rockafellar in the early 1960s.
-The generalized subdifferential for nonconvex functions was introduced by F.H.
-Clarke and R.T.
-Rockafellar in the early 1980s.
+The generalized subdifferential for nonconvex functions was introduced by Francis H. Clarke and R. Tyrrell Rockafellar in the early 1980s.